nikitavoloboev/go-safari/readme.md

 ### Use

-Currently running `safari` will print current Safari open URL.
+Running `safari` will print current Safari open URL.

 ## Library